grayghostvisuals/wp-flex/README.md

     We use ``wp_nav_menu`` while providing a fallback if a custom navigation menu is not in place.
 This option can be found from within your WordPress Admin Dashboard under "Appearance" &gt; "Menus"

+##:tophat: SPECIAL BONUS
+Custom Post Types for your blog along with custom taxonomy fields for each of your custom posts (i.e. the meta data about the posts).
+All this added functionality can be customized using the case-studies folder and following the intructions from the readme provided.

 ##More inspiring and wonderful blank WordPress themes
 * _S Theme &rarr; [http://underscores.me](http://underscores.me)
 * Matt Murtaugh's HTML5 Reset Wordpress Theme &rarr; [http://html5reset.org/#wordpress](http://html5reset.org/#wordpress)